mpc-sdk/framework/README.md

 The creator of the meeting room submits all the user identifiers (including their own) and the server will assign slots and return a `MeetingId`.

-The meeting room creator then needs to share the `MeetingId` and each participant's assigned `UserId` with each of the participants.
-Typically this would be done in the form of a URL.
+The meeting room creator then needs to share the `MeetingId` and each participant's assigned `UserId` with each of the participants; typically this would be done in the form of a URL.

 All participants must then join the meeting room using their assigned slot (usually via a URL link) and publish their public keys to the server.
 Each participant must share both the `public_key` which is the public key for the noise protocol and the `verifying_key` which is used to verify authenticity when exchanging protocol round messages.